json-schema-org/understanding-json-schema/source/reference/numeric.rst

 - ``minimum`` specifies a minimum numeric value.

 - ``exclusiveMinimum`` is a boolean.
-When ``true``, it indicates that the range includes the minimum value, i.e., :math:`x\ge
+When ``true``, it indicates that the range excludes the minimum value, i.e., :math:`x >
   \mathrm{min}`.
-When ``false`` (or not included), it indicates that the range does not include the minimum value, i.e., :math:`x >
+When ``false`` (or not included), it indicates that the range includes the minimum value, i.e., :math:`x \ge
   \mathrm{min}`.

 - ``maximum`` specifies a maximum numeric value.

 - ``exclusiveMaximum`` is a boolean.
-When ``true``, it indicates that the range includes the maximum value, i.e., :math:`x\le
+When ``true``, it indicates that the range excludes the maximum value, i.e., :math:`x <
   \mathrm{max}`.
-When ``false`` (or not included), it indicates that the range does not include the maximum value, i.e., :math:`x <
+When ``false`` (or not included), it indicates that the range does not include the maximum value, i.e., :math:`x \le
   \mathrm{max}`.

 .. schema_example::